How Long Does LASIK Take?

 By the time you attend your follow-up appointment, you should experience sharper vision with less discomfort.
 Your follow-up appointment usually takes place within 48 hours of surgery.

-If these symptoms do not go away in the first week, request a follow-up visit to the eye clinic and consult the eye doctor.
+If these symptoms do not go away in the first week, request a follow-up visit and consult the eye doctor.
 Re-operation may be necessary if eye measurements do not change.

 Overall, a visit to the eye doctor within the next day of the surgical procedure and at consistent intervals will ensure a healthy, controlled recovery.

-A reported 99 percent of LASIK patients achieve better than 20/40 vision.
+A reported 99 percent of people who got LASIK achieve better than 20/40 vision.
 More than 90 percent achieve 20/20 vision or better after laser vision correction.

-Some patients, especially those with strong refractive errors may still have to wear reading glasses, eyeglasses, or contacts for optimal vision.
+Some people, especially those with strong refractive errors, may still have to wear reading glasses, eyeglasses, or contacts for optimal vision.